BezArtik/c_interpeter/README.md

 ## Limitations

-- No implicit type conversion between int and double
 - No arrays, pointers, or structs
 - No for loops, &&, || operators
 - Strings without escape sequences